wkloh76/oricommjs_v2/README.md

 ## Idea

 - The `webnodejs` engine is a web server designed based on the expressjs framework.
-It can runs on bith NodeJS and BunJS
+It can runs on with NodeJS and BunJS
-- The `webbunjs` engine is a web server designed based on the bunrest framework.
+- The `webbunjs` engine is a web server designed based on the honojs framework.
 It can runs BunJS
-- The `webnodehonojs` engine is a web server designed based on the bunrest framework.
+- The `webnodehonojs` engine is a web server designed based on the honojs framework.
 It can runs NodeJS
 - The `deskelectronjs` engine is a desktop application designed to be executed only through ElectronJS.
 - The `appservicejs` engine is non-GUI application desgined which can directlly run in pc background service or executed from Linux console or Windows CMD.
 It can runs on bith NodeJS and BunJS
 - Reusable or reappliable modules are one of the design features of the framework to avoid duplicating code everywhere and wasting resources.